 WHAT TO EXPECT DURING A PULMONARY FUNCTION TEST

-After your pulmonary function test, the results from your test will be sent to the referring physician.
+Your pulmonary function test results will be sent to your referring physician.

 HOW TO PREPARE FOR A PULMONARY FUNCTION TEST